-B2B Tech Public Relations Briefing with Sam Whitmore
+B2B Tech PR Briefing with Sam Whitmore

-Sam Whitmore has covered tech for decades, starting as a reporter, editor and EIC at PC Week.
+Sam Whitmore has covered tech for decades, starting as a reporter, editor, and EIC at PC Week.
 In 1998, he launched Sam Whitmore Media Survey almost by accident, and it has provided enduring tech media analysis and consulting services to tech PR pros and media buyers ever since.

 “B2B editorial is service journalism,” says Sam.
 “There’s two communities, the buyers and the sellers.
-As an editor, I’m with the buyer, providing perspective, data, pricing, everything I can to make the buying decision easier and more efficient.
-If I’m a reader on the supply side, I want to know what’s happening on the competitive side of things, the reseller landscape, etc. B2B PR people need to see themselves in the service side, either to the supplier or the buyer.”
+As an editor, I’m with the buyer, providing perspective, data, pricing, and everything I can to make the buying decision easier and more efficient.
+If I’m a reader on the supply side, I want to know what’s happening on the competitive side of things, the reseller landscape, etc. B2B PR people must see themselves in the service side, either to the supplier or the buyer.”

 So if you’re representing a CRM provider and trying to land your message, frame your pitch against buyer pain points.
 Get beneath the superficial ‘we’re better than the other guys’ angle.
-Talk about something like how your API is easier to program and maintain, because that’s a value proposition buyers can identify with.
+Talk about something like how your API is easier to program and maintain because that’s a value proposition buyers can identify with.

 When it comes to social media in tech PR, Sam says it’s changed a lot in the sense that the algorithms in many platforms have become less organic and more commercial, making it tougher to be heard without paying for reach.